+Spening a weekend in York is a charming experience and one that has been enjoyed for decades.
 To the Romans, it was Eboricum; the Saxons, Eoforwic; and the Vikings, Jorvik.
-As far back as 71AD York has been an important part of England’s landscape, and its rich history draws tourists from far and wide to see its sights – from the Medieval Gothic York Minster Cathedral (the largest in northern Europe), to the famous medieval Shambles thoroughfare, and even the longest Roman wall in England.
+As far back as 71AD York has been an important part of England’s landscape.
+Its rich history draws tourists travelling from far and wide to see the sights – from the Medieval Gothic York Minster Cathedral (the largest in northern Europe), to the famous medieval Shambles thoroughfare, and even the longest Roman wall in England.

 Duck into the city and head to The Shambles to continue the medieval theme.
 One of Europe’s best-preserved streets (and said to be the inspiration for Harry Potter’s Diagon Alley), it was once overrun with butchers shops.
 Now, you’ll find independent gift shops filled with antique coins and stamps, quaint cafés and ye olde tea merchants as you pass under the old-fashioned shop signs and past beam-fronted buildings.
-It isn’t a trip to York without visiting Betty’s for afternoon tea, or to pick up a box of its signature chocolates.
+A weekend in York isn’t complete without visiting Betty’s for afternoon tea, or to pick up a box of its signature chocolates.

 For a trip out of the city, drink lovers are well catered for.
 Cooper King Distillery, which turns out award-winning gin and whisky, is 20 minutes by car and offers tours – and the drivers can leave with a takeaway sample.
 Westow’s Ryedale Vineyards host small groups for informal two-hour tours with a winemaker leading you around the vines and orchards – if you fancy making a night of it, there’s even an onsite B&B. Carry on towards the coast and you’ll hit the Spirit of Yorkshire Distillery in the small village of Hunmanby in nearby Filey – home to Yorkshire’s first single malt whisky.